Vietnam War Sites: Ho Chi Minh City and Areas Around (1)

 This former Australian military based at Nui Dat, Long Tan Commune, Ba Ria – Vung Tau Province, can be reached by a 03-hour-drive from Ho Chi Minh City.
 Long Tan is deeply etched into ANZAC folklore.
 In the late afternoon of August 18, 1966, D Company, 6 RAR – despite being heavily outnumbered – fought off a large Viet Cong assault of regimental strength during a grueling three-hour battle.

 Long Tan- Nui Dat Battlefield is a famous relic area and an ideal destination for visitors at homelands as well as on nationwide.
 Here you can explore the former site of Australia’s Nui Dat Task Force Base (Nui Dat SAS Hill).
-The occupation of Nui Dat required the removal of all inhabitants from within a 04 kilometer radius of the base, therefore the people of Long Tan and Long Phuoc villages were forcibly resettled.
-Little remains of this military camp today except the columns of the main gate.
+The occupation of Nui Dat required the removal of all inhabitants from within a 04-kilometer radius of the base, therefore the people of Long Tan and Long Phuoc villages were forcibly resettled.
+Little remains of this military camp today except for the columns of the main gate.
 The former runway is now a street in the local village, and the old helipad is now a soccer field.

 You can also past the location of Horseshoe FSB (access is not permitted due to the continued presence of land mines) to the Discourtesy Rubber Plantation.
 Visit the Long Tan Cross Memorial, a focal point for remembrance, before continuing on to the Long Phuoc Tunnels.
-Like other tunnels systems found in Vietnam the Long Phuoc Tunnels included meeting areas, first aid stations, and fighting pits.
+Like other tunnels systems found in Vietnam, the Long Phuoc Tunnels included meeting areas, first aid stations, and fighting pits.

 Can Gio- Rung Sac